pedroCX486/dockerized-youtrack-arm64/README.md

 4- Then run `docker compose up` to fire up the containers

-And when you're done setting up YouTrack (follow the instructions on JetBrains website if you need help with that) and is ready to run the container as daemon:
+And when you're done setting up YouTrack (follow the instructions on JetBrains website if you need help with that) and is ready to run the container in dettached mode:

 1- Press `CTRL+C` to stop container

-2- Then run `docker compose up -d` to run the container as daemon
+2- Then run `docker compose up -d` to run the container dettached

 And done!